OneVariable/ov-twin-fw/book/src/comms-postcard-rpc.md

 ## Topics

 `postcard-rpc` also allows for this in either direction, referred to as `Topic`s.
-The name `Topic` comes from MQTT, which is used for publish and subscribe style data transfers.
+The name `Topic` is inspired by MQTT, which is used for publish and subscribe (or "pubsub") style data transfers.

 We might define a `Topic` in `postcard-rpc` like this: